Vaikunthan28/Deploying-a-Containerized-Applicaiton-Using-IaC/README.md

 2. Created AWS Free Tier Account

-Logged into my AWS account and created an IAM user with admin access.
+Logged into the AWS account and created an IAM user with admin access.
 Created an S3 bucket (terraform-state-vaikunthan) and a DynamoDB table (terraform-locks) for Terraform state and locking.

 ![image](https://github.com/user-attachments/assets/f36bad5b-dbf0-4451-95fd-13af84c70a6e)